The Wolf Man is a 1941 American horror feature film written by Curt Siodmak and produced and directed by George Waggner.

 The plot is beautifully simple, yet compelling; Larry Talbot (Lon Chaney Jr) returns from America to his Welsh home, to his father, John, played by Claude Rains, after learning of the death of his brother.

-Whilst there, he becomes romantically entwined with the local girl at the antiques shop, Gwen (Evelyn Ankers).
+Whilst there, he becomes romantically entwined with the local girl at the antique shop, Gwen (Evelyn Ankers).
 Finding any excuse to be near her, he purchases a walking stick topped with a silver wolf’s head, which she explains represents the werewolf of local legend.

 Several nights later, Larry finds himself rescuing one of Gwen’s friends from an attack by a wolf, only to be bitten himself.